oreo329/lokilike/content/research/VibEye.md

 The overview of computational procedure for signal processing and object recognition.

 ![SampleSTFT][6]
 Spectrograms of 16 standard objects.
-Objects are marked with material properties<br>(R: rigid, E: elastic, V: viscous, P: plastic, and S: stacked).
+Objects are marked with material properties.<br>R: rigid, E: elastic, V: viscous, P: plastic, and S: stacked.

 ![Possibility][5]
 The further sensing possibiliteis of VibEye.
 The four sets of everyday objects and their PCA results (20 rep. each): (A) Liquid body products in soft tubes, (B) Candies in hard containers, (C) Stacked papers, and (D) A spray bottle.